ajfisher/ajfisher.me/site/src/content/posts/2011-10-17-neo-futurism-in-the-information-age.md

 slug: neo-futurism-in-the-information-age
 title: Neo-Futurism in the Information Age
 small-title: true
-tags: development, internet, media, mobile, presentation, web
+tags: development, internet, media, mobile, web, conference
 excerpt: >
     Finally the gloom of the GFC appears past and the web community are attempting to dream big ideas again - a summary of WDS11.